isc-projects/kea/doc/sphinx/arm/logging.rst

 - %i
     The process ID.
 From the example log: ``8475``

+- %t
+    The thread ID.
+From the example log: ``12345``.
+    Note the format of the thread ID is OS dependent: e.g. on some systems it is an address so is displayed in hexadecimal.

 - %m
     The log message itself.
 Keg log messages all begin with a message